SECURITY RODENT CONTROL

 House Mouse Damage

-House mice gnaw through electrical wiring causing fires and failure of freezers,
+House mice gnaw through electrical wiring causing fires and failure of freezers, clothes dryers and other appliances.

 House Mouse Contaminating Hamburger Rolls